 Why is there Separation in My Trim and Molding

-Are you noticing separation between your baseboards and floors?
-Trim and molding pulling away from your walls and floors could be a sign of serious problems within your crawl space.
-If you see separation in your trim or molding, contact CNT Foundations.
-Our team of contractors are ready to assess the damage of your crawl space.
+Have you seen gaps between your floors and baseboards?
+Trim and molding pulling from your walls and floors could be an indication of major issues inside your crawl space.
+In the event that you see gaps in your trim or molding, contact CNT Foundations.
+Our experts are prepared to assess your crawl space damage.

-Here are some common reasons your trim and molding can separate from the floors and ceilings.
+Here are some reasons your trim and molding can separate from the floors and ceilings.

-Cracked sheetrock, uneven floors, and separating trim and molding, are the first signs of settlement within your crawl space.
-There are several different reasons why your house could be settling:
+Cracked sheetrock, uneven floors, and loose molding and trim are all indications of settlement inside your crawl space.
+There are a few unique reasons why your home could be settling:

-- Weak soil that wasn't properly compacted when the house was built will buckle under the weight of your home causing your foundation to sink.
+- Weak soil that wasn't compacted enough when the house was constructed will crumble under the heaviness of your home, making your foundation sink.

-- Expansive soil can slowly shift beneath your foundation as it takes on water and builds pressure underneath your crawl space floor.
+- Expansive soil can gradually move underneath your foundation as it soaks up water and builds pressure underneath your crawl space floor

-How to stop separations in your trim and molding
+How to stop separation in your trim and molding?

-Trim and molding separations will take more than caulk to fix.
-If settlement is triggering your trim to separate, consult an expert for the best solution.
+Separating trim and molding will take more than caulk to remedy.
+If settlement is causing your trim to detach, ask an expert for the best solution.

-CNT Foundations is your trusted source for crawl space repair solutions in North Charleston.
-Our team will come to your home to find the source of your separating trim and molding and present you with multiple solutions.
-Call 843-405-7022 today for a free estimate.
+CNT Foundations is your source for crawl space repair arrangements in Charleston.
+We will come to your home to discover the source of your detached trim and molding and present you with various remedies.
+Call 843-405-7022 today for a free assessment.